michaelouma/Clinic-Time-Reminder/README.md

 ---

 ## 📊 Creating a Database (clinics)
-Here a database called clinic is created to capture and store all patients details:
+Here a database called clinic (in MariaDB) is created to capture and store all patients details:

 - **Patient Name** → Name of the patient
 - **Patient Contact** → Telephone number for the patient